“In the world of Internet Customer Service, it’s important to remember your competitor is only one mouse click away.” – Doug Warner

 - Customer engagement and interaction: Loyalty programs encourage customers to actively engage with the brand through activities like referrals, social media interactions, or providing feedback.
 This engagement helps strengthen the relationship between the customer and the brand, fostering loyalty beyond mere discounts.

 - Long-term relationship building: Rewards programs aim to build a lasting relationship with customers, encouraging them to become repeat buyers and brand advocates.
 This requires consistent efforts to engage and retain customers, beyond the temporary appeal of discounts.

 - Strategic data collection: Such programs often collect data about customer preferences, purchase behavior, and demographics.
 This data enables businesses to personalize offers and improve their overall customer experience, leading to enhanced loyalty.

 When compared to discount programs, loyalty programs:

-· don’t compromise the ability to earn loyalty points/stamps,
+- Do not compromise the ability to earn loyalty points/stamps

 Discount programs are undoubtedly effective.
 They attract customers and allow increasing sales, but these increases have a short life.
-Loyalty programs fuel repeat purchases and build brand allegiance that lasts.
+Rewards programs fuel repeat purchases and build brand allegiance that lasts.